-- In the United States, four out of 10 cancer cases and almost half of all cancer-related deaths are associated with preventable risk factors.
+- In the United States, four out of 10 cancer cases are associated with preventable risk factors.

-- Nearly 20 percent of U.S. cancer diagnoses are related to excess body weight, alcohol, poor diet, and physical inactivity.
+- Nearly 20 percent of U.S. cancer diagnoses are related to excess body weight, alcohol intake, poor diet, and physical inactivity.

 - Many cases of skin cancer could be prevented by protecting the skin from ultraviolet radiation from the sun and indoor tanning devices.

-- Nearly all cases of cervical cancer could be prevented by HPV vaccination, but 46 percent of U.S. adolescents have not received the recommended doses of the vaccine.
+- Nearly all cases of cervical cancer, as well as many cases of head and neck and anal cancers, could be prevented by HPV vaccination, but more than 41 percent of U.S. adolescents have not yet received the recommended doses of the vaccine.

 Eliminate Tobacco Use

-Maintain a Healthy Weight, Eat a Healthy Diet, Stay Active, and Avoid Sedentary Behavior
+Maintain a Healthy Weight, Eat a Healthy Diet, and Stay Active

-Nearly 20 percent of new cancer cases and 16 percent of cancer deaths in U.S. adults are attributable to a combination of being overweight or obese, poor diet, physical inactivity, and excessive alcohol consumption (110)Islami F, Sauer AG, Miller KD, Siegel RL, Fedewa SA, Jacobs EJ, et al. Proportion and number of cancer cases and deaths attributable to potentially modifiable risk factors in the United States.
-CA Cancer J Clin [Internet].
-2017;68:31–54..
-Being overweight or obese as an adult increases a person’s risk for 15 types of cancer whereas being physically active reduces risk for nine types of cancer (see Figure 8).
-Therefore, maintaining a healthy weight, being physically active, avoiding sedentary behavior, and consuming a balanced diet are effective ways a person can lower the risk of developing or dying from cancer (see sidebar on Reduce Your Risk for Cancer by Maintaining a Healthy Weight, Being Physically Active, and Consuming a Balanced Diet).
-Identifying the ways by which obesity, unhealthy diet, and physical inactivity increase cancer risk and quantifying the magnitude of such risks are areas of active research investigation (161)Mariosa D, Carreras-Torres R, Martin RM, Johansson M, Brennan P. Commentary: What can Mendelian randomization tell us about causes of cancer?
-Int J Epidemiol [Internet].
-Oxford Academic; 2019 [cited 2020 Jul 1];48:816–21..
+Nearly 20 percent of new cancer cases and 16 percent of cancer deaths in U.S. adults are attributable to a combination of excess body weight, poor diet, physical inactivity, and alcohol consumption (181)Islami F, Goding Sauer A, Miller KD, et al. Proportion and number of cancer cases and deaths attributable to potentially modifiable risk factors in the United States.
+2018;68(1):31-54..
+Being overweight or obese as an adult increases a person’s risk for 15 types of cancer; being physically active reduces risk for nine types of cancer (see Figure 9).
+Therefore, maintaining a healthy weight, being physically active, and consuming a balanced diet are effective ways a person can lower the risk of developing or dying from cancer (see sidebar on Reduce Your Risk for Cancer by Maintaining a Healthy Weight, Being Physically Active, and Consuming a Balanced Diet).
+Identifying the underlying mechanisms by which obesity, unhealthy diet, and physical inactivity increase cancer risk and quantifying the magnitude of such risks are areas of active research.

 Limit Alcohol Consumption